The New Normal

 - This was followed by a filmed commercial for Pilson's Feed Bag Dinner starring Chevy Chase and is about eating dinner on the go.

 - Jodie Foster then plays a stoner teen in her room who think she's tripping balls when the Bees enter the room in a Peter Pan parody of sorts.

 - Jodie Foster then does a fake ad for Puberty Helper which is just a giant potato sack to cover up kids during their awkward stage.

-- This was followed by an airport security sketch where Aykroyd played a mettle addict trying to get passed the metal detector.
+- This was followed by an airport security sketch where Aykroyd played a mettle addict trying to get past the metal detector.
 It's interesting to see them complaining about this level of security at that time.

-- Once again, Jane does the news and I'm not sure if they are messing with her sometimes by changing the camera without warning or if she's just not used to it yet.
+- Once again, Jane does the news, and I'm not sure if they are messing with her sometimes by changing the camera without warning or if she's just not used to it yet.

-- The news commercial was a sample of the average SNL fan, which was Belushi playing a manly man who runs a flower shop, in a way that felt aggressively closeted over being a homophobic attack.
+- The news's commercial was a sample of the average SNL fan, which was Belushi playing a manly man who runs a flower shop, in a way that felt aggressively closeted over being a homophobic attack.